Automotive industry trends for 2023: Autonomous vehicles

 - Intelligent actuators

 All of the above are complex, costly and in demand.
 In addition, the trend towards autonomous isn’t limited to passenger cars.
 Robo-taxi’s will be increasingly common.
-The global autonomous vehicle market will reach 103,000 units in 2022 and is projected to hit 3.2 million units by 2030.
+The global autonomous vehicle market is projected to hit 3.2 million units by 2030.
 Some envision a CAGR of 50-60% from 2021 to 2030.
 Several global companies exist to support this effort and some of the key players are AB Volvo, BMW AG, Daimler AG, Ford Motor Company, General Motors, Honda Motor Co., Ltd., Nissan Motors Co., Ltd., Tesla, Inc., Toyota Motor Corporation and Volkswagen AG.

 One that has made great strides is Cruise, a new startup funded by General Motors.
 GM’s Cruise unit is targeting one million self-driving vehicles and $50 billion in revenue by 2030.
 As this is rolled out, optimizing your revenue stream can become tricky and you may need to take a look at multiple back-end processes.

 As technology continues to ramp up, autonomous vehicles will gain a larger and larger share of total automobile sales.
 Applications of this technology are also happening in agriculture and have been occurring in warehouses for some time.
 Read this blog to learn more: Fear not the robot onslaught

 One of the barriers to autonomous adoption has been the requirement for human controls in fully autonomous vehicles.
 That requirement has been eliminated, paving the way for fully autonomous car and tech companies to deploy the automated driving system (ADS).
 Companies like GM’s Cruise unit now have permission to build and deploy self-driving vehicles without human controls like steering wheels or brake pedals.

 The rules are a-changing